revell-logo

 How Long Do Birds Actually Sleep?
 Breaking Down the Numbers

 When it comes to sleep duration, birds defy our human expectations.
 Most birds sleep between 6-12 hours daily, but rarely in one continuous stretch.
 Instead, they sleep in multiple short periods, a pattern called polyphasic sleep.
-From my observations of backyard birds, I’ve noticed songbirds typically take numerous 15-30 minute naps throughout the day and night.
+From observations of backyard birds, songbirds typically take numerous 15-30 minute naps throughout the day and night.

 Bird TypeDaily Sleep DurationSleep Pattern